1hue/Blanket/README.md

 To skip a mesh, assign it the `blanket_exclude` group.
 In case of imported meshes, any parent with this group works too.

 For per-mesh control, add a `BlanketInstance` directly under a `MeshInstance3D`.
-Blanket leaves hand-placed instances alone, so their own settings stick.
+Hand-placed instances are left alone - not overriden.
 ## Acknowledgements

 - Thanks to [@Bonkahe](https://github.com/Bonkahe) for compute shader inspiration in [SunshineClouds](https://github.com/Bonkahe/SunshineClouds2).